 Our Class III Rowing School is popular among rafters of all skillsets.
 The purpose of the course is to create more confident and skilled whitewater rowers.
 Topics covered in this course help lay a solid foundation of skills for students as they improve individual rowing techniques.

-In our Class III courses, we combine instruction with a multi-day rafting Rogue River trip.
+In our Class III Rowing Schools, we combine instruction with a multi-day rafting Rogue River trip.
 This gives students the opportunity to row independently while still having the support and camaraderie of classmates.
 This course is perfect for:

 - Beginners building foundational skills in rafting

 - Rowers who have spent time away from the sport and want to participate in a multi-day course for consistency

 - Advanced rowers looking to work on foundational skills before continuing on to more advanced rapids

 This course is designed for graduates of our Class III Rowing School looking to learn more about responsible techniques for safety and rescue.
 We generally spend 2 days on and and one day on the river.

 We highly recommend taking this course prior to the Class IV Rowing School.

 The Class IV Rowing School focuses on team boating with a strong emphasis on whitewater safety skills.
 Topics covered on this course focus on safety and include scouting rapids, raft flipping, boating as a team, and a taste of swiftwater rescue skills.

 These courses take place during the spring in the Columbia Gorge.
 This means that waters will be chilly and rapids will be challenging.
 We require that all Class IV Rowing School participants have prior Class III experience.
 This course is perfect for rowers who: